HimanshuR321/SoC-IITB-2025-Trackathon/Week2/Practice Questions/Practice_Set2.md

    Write a function that takes an array of numbers as an argument and returns the sum of all the numbers in the array.

 7. **Function: Filter Long Strings**
-   Write a function that takes an array of strings as an argument and returns a new array with only the strings that have a length greater than 5.
+   Write a function that takes an array of strings as argument and returns a new array with only the strings that have a length greater than 5.

 8. **Function: Get Object Keys**
    Write a function that takes an object and returns an array of all the keys in the object.